 In addition to using short-grain white rice, you’ll also want to follow the specific instructions for cooking sticky sushi rice that I outlined in this post.

-Generally speaking, you should always use between 80 and 90 grams of cooked sticky rice for each sushi roll.
+Generally speaking, when determining how much sushi rice per roll to use, it’s best to use between 80 and 90 grams of cooked sticky rice for each roll.
 If you’re making larger rolls or making a sushi hand roll, then you’ll want to use around 100 grams.